amkhlv/usr/share/doc/python3/source/linii2.rst

 The GTK3 style settings are in `~/usr/share/linii2/linii2.css`

-Some additional settings are in the :class:`Parameters` class (in particular, there are some additional style settings there).
+Some additional settings are in the :class:`Parameters` class.

 .. index:: Python